scipunch/notes/personal/Self growth/Research the market.md

 # Log
 ## Scrape LinkedIn
 Done with `linkedin-jobs-scraper` Python package.
+💡 Jobs in Korean lang could be translated with [googletrans](https://pypi.org/project/googletrans/)
 ## Core features of the dataset

 | Feature            | Description                                             |